- All News

 “I shifted my focus,” Shavon explains.
 “I realized I didn’t want to be doing this, so I took a step back to explore some things that I thought I might be interested in.
 When it came to work I was like, ‘okay, I'm going to take some time off before I even consider going to graduate school so I can get some work experience.’
 So, for right now I am doing just that.”

-Shavon began her career shortly after graduation with a global engineering consulting firm, WSP USA.
+Shavon began her career shortly after graduation, landing a position with a global engineering consulting firm, WSP USA.
 In the years since, she’s worked with consulting companies in the technology, information services, and communications spaces, recently culminating in a senior advisory role with a public affairs firm.

 “A mix of political consulting, strategic communications, and project management is the easiest way to describe it,” Shavon says of her current position.
 “I’m really just learning what it is I like to do, and what it is I don't.
 Coming out of undergrad, that's basically what I thought would happen so it's really interesting to see it happening in real time and being in it.”